pypok-1/Mini-Project3/README.md

 - Category
 - Photo.
 ## Notes:
--- Uploaded photos are stored locally on the server under /static/uploads/.
+- Uploaded photos are stored locally on the server under /static/uploads/.
 ---

-> 🧼 Купуйте старі речі — врятуйте планету 🌍
+>  Hey, why not buy some old things and save that plane? 🌍
-> З любов’ю, команда REcicle 💚
+> Sending lots of love from the REcicle team!